abenteuerzeit/SuperTests/README.md

 Every time the server is restarted, the database is regenerated with different users and dummy data.

 The users databse is tested using Chai and Mocha in the `test` folder.
-To run the tests, use the following command:
+To run all the tests, use the following command:

     npm test

+To run the tests for the users database, use the following command:

+    npm run test-db

+To run the tests for the API endpoints, use the following command:

+    npm run test-api

 ## Running the Server